ComplianceAsCode/auditree-arboretum/arboretum/auditree/README.md

 is stored in the locker containing that repository branch's most recent (since the last time the evidence was fetched) commit details.
 If no repositories are specified the fetcher defaults to retrieving the evidence locker `master` branch commit detail.
-TTL is set to 2 days.
+TTL is set to 2 days for the evidence locker and 1 day for all other repositories/branches.
 * Configuration elements:
    * `org.auditree.repo_integrity.branches`
       * Optional